E. Course Enrollment

 - Prerequisites Students are expected to have met the prerequisites published in course descriptions.
 If a student wishes to elect a course for which prerequisites are indicated but has not met those prerequisites, it is the student’s responsibility to secure the permission of the instructor and, where appropriate, the director of undergraduate studies before enrolling.
 The registrar may drop the student from the class if the student has not met the prerequisites for enrollment.

 - Teaching evaluations For the advancement of teaching in Yale College, anonymous teaching evaluations are made available through the Yale Student Information System (SIS).
-Students are expected to participate in this evaluation process for any Yale College course in which they are enrolled.
+Students are expected to participate in this evaluation process for any eligible Yale College course in which they are enrolled.
 Students who withdraw from a course after midterm are invited but not required to participate.

-- Selection of a less advanced course in the same subject In certain subjects, such as mathematics, foreign languages, and the sciences, knowledge of the subject is acquired in an ordered progression.
+- Selection of a less advanced course in the same subject In certain subjects, such as mathematics, languages, and the sciences, knowledge of the subject is acquired in an ordered progression.
 That is, the concepts and skills introduced in one course are necessary, or prerequisite, for mastery of the material in subsequent courses in that field.
 Occasionally a student, having completed an intermediate or advanced course in a subject, may take a less advanced one in that same subject.
-In such a case, although the student obviously cannot receive course credit for both courses, each course will appear on the student’s transcript with the grades earned; however, the student will receive course credit only for the more advanced course.
+In such a case, although the student cannot receive course credit for both courses, each course will appear on the student’s transcript with the grades earned; however, the student will receive course credit only for the more advanced course.
 A student may sometimes be permitted to complete an intermediate or advanced course without having first completed a less advanced course in a subject; in such a case, the student does not receive course credit for the less advanced course by virtue of having completed the more advanced course.

 - Repeated enrollment in the same course Courses may not be repeated for credit, except for courses marked “May be taken more than once” or “May be repeated for credit.”
 In such cases, the repeated course earns no additional distributional credit.
-On some rare occasions, a student may take the same course over again, or may take a course with the same content as another course the student has already passed.
+On rare occasions, a student may take the same course over again, or may take a course with the same content as another course the student has already passed.
 In such cases, the student receives credit for the course only once.
 Should a student take the same or an equivalent course twice, each course with its grade appears on the transcript.
 The student receives course credit for the higher grade if one is earned; in such an event, course credit is not given for the lower grade.
 Note, however, that both grades are included in the calculation of a student’s grade point average (GPA) and in the calculation for General Honors.

-- Placement in foreign language courses Students placed by a language program or by their score on the Advanced Placement examination into a particular level of a foreign language may not earn course credit for the completion of a course in that language at a level lower than the placement.
-For example, a student placed into the third term (L3) of a foreign language earns no course credit for the completion of an L1 or L2 course in that language.
-Should a student complete a foreign language course at a level lower than the placement, the lower-level course with its grade appears on the transcript but earns no credit toward graduation.
+- Placement in language courses Students placed by a language program or by their score on the Advanced Placement examination into a particular level of a language may not earn course credit for the completion of a course in that language at a level lower than the placement.
+For example, a student placed into the third term (L3) of a language earns no course credit for the completion of an L1 or L2 course in that language.
+Should a student complete a language course at a level lower than the placement, the lower-level course with its grade appears on the transcript but earns no credit toward graduation.

 - Use of vertebrate animals If the satisfactory completion of a course will require the use of vertebrate animals in experiments, the student must be notified of that requirement at the first meeting of the course.
 If a student objects on ethical grounds to participating in the animal usage in question, it is the student’s responsibility to discuss the matter with the faculty member in charge and not to enroll in the course if no alternative acceptable to the faculty member can be arranged.

 - Field trips If the satisfactory completion of a course will require participation in a field trip, students should understand that there are inherent risks, including the risks of travel, involved in such an activity.
 If a student objects to assuming these risks, it is the student’s responsibility to discuss the matter with the faculty member in charge and not to enroll in the course if no alternative acceptable to the faculty member can be arranged.
-Yale College’s policies regarding field trips can be found at the Yale College Academic Field Trip Policies Website.
+Yale College’s policies regarding field trips can be found at the Yale College Academic Field Trip Policies website.